 If a statement stays in the low-priority queue too long, the thread pool moves to the high-priority queue.
 The value of the

 thread_pool_prio_kickup_timersystem variable controls the time before movement.
-For each thread group, a maximum of one statement per 10ms or 100 per second will be moved from the low-priority queue to the high-priority queue.
+For each thread group, a maximum of one statement per 10ms (100 per second) is moved from the low-priority queue to the high-priority queue.

 The thread pool reuses the most active threads to obtain a much better use of CPU caches.
 This is a small adjustment that has a great impact on performance.